Paolo309/XOHW-23-Versal-Registration/README.md

 ```

 ### Step 3 - Configure
+**Optional**: this can be skipped if you do not want to change the default configuration.

 Edit `default.cfg` to configure the accelerator.
 This step can be skipped, and the accelerator will be configured to support 512x512x512 volumes.
 Following, there are the configurable parameters:
 ```
 DIMENSION := 512      # IMAGE SIZE